humdrum-tools/humdrum-documentation/guide/ch07/index.md

 another 80 clock ticks elapse before the note is turned off.
 The initial pause before the first note begins is not necessary; however, many MIDI cards introduce a brief delay before beginning to send the first data in a stream.
-The leading pause prevents a \"rushed\" burst of initial notes.
+The leading pause prevents a "rushed" burst of initial notes.

 The second element in a data token represents the `**MIDI` key number.